 Apply pressure to the drill, but allow the drill to do the work.
 You can adjust the torque and the action on many drills.
 Why not check out DIY Doctor’s tutorial video How To Use a Combi Drill on what the settings mean on your drill/screwdriver and how to safely use an electric drill.

 Keep an even pressure on the drill and stop when your tape touches the brickwork.
-The with the drill still running pull it out of the hole, this brings out more brick dust and makes it easier to take the drill bit out of the wall without damaging it.
+With the drill still running pull it out of the hole, this brings out more brick dust and makes it easier to take the drill bit out of the wall without damaging it.

 Finally – standing back and admiring your work is always a good thing to do at this point!
 Enjoy your work and give yourself a pat on the back.